pablolucio97/Study_Content/general_development/learning_history_2024.md

 - To check if the browser is caching files, check if the request that return the files has the header "Cache-Control", and observe if the request is not being repeatedly called.
 This can indicates the request/files are being cached.

+### 23/12/2024
+- At building server applications and using `Clean Architecture` with `SOLID` concepts, be sure having a Repository Class containing all database operations (including methods for perfoming business rules on the database) and Service Class containing the business rules (must not interact with database).
+Both classes must rely on the same interface that defines the methods for the handle the entity.
+[Repository reference](https://github.com/pablolucio97/microbuy-microservices)